gaschneider/expenses_management/README.md

 Navigate to server folder in the terminal
 - Execute the command `npm start`
+- Another option is also execute `npm run dev` it will run the server using the typescript files instead of js built ones.

 Navigate to client folder in the terminal
 - Execute the command `npm start`